Sara Aviel

-Sara Aviel (born February 5, 1980, in California) is an American international economic policy advisor.
-She is currently the president & CEO of the Inter-American Foundation, a U.S. foreign assistance agency.
+Sara Aviel (born February 5, 1980) is an American international economic policy advisor.
+She is the president & CEO of the Inter-American Foundation, a U.S. foreign assistance agency.

 Early life and education

 Aviel earned an MBA from Yale University, where she also earned MA and BA degrees in political science.

 As an undergraduate student, she and a few other students worked with Médecins Sans Frontières to convince the university and Bristol-Meyers Squibb, which had an exclusive license for Yale's patent, to make Stavudine/d4t (an antiretroviral drug that slowed the development of symptoms of HIV/AIDS) available in South Africa for generic production and below cost.
 Following that negotiation, Aviel and the other students launched the organization Universities Allied for Essential Medicines to work with universities holding medical patents to expand access to lifesaving drugs.

 Aviel has also lectured at Yale University on humanitarian aid and international development.